Child Care Subsidy: Need Factor Examples – Work

 Example 5

 Wriley requests child care for his two children Jesse and Janelle for the days and hours that he will be working.
-Jesse and Janelle attend school during the day.
+Jesse and Janelle attend school during the day from 8a-2:30p.
 Wriley works Mon-Thurs from 7 am to 6 pm.
+With 30 mins travel time each way.

 Example 6

-She is eligible for approved care M-F 9-4, coding would be weekly 5.
+She is eligible for approved care M-F 9-4 + travel time, coding would be weekly 5.
 When reviewing her childcare, we would be sure to use the unfinished issuance process “New income at renewal process” found in the article Unfinished issuance examples coding.

 Was this article helpful?